-Acute Symptoms/Effects - Dust may cause mechanical irritation of the eyes and respiratory system.
+Acute Symptoms/Effects - Dust may cause mechanical irritation of the respiratory system.
 Dust can cause physical obstructions in the nasal passages, resulting in dryness of nose, dry cough, and sneezing.
+Dust may cause mechanical irritation of the eyes.

 Delayed Symptoms/Effects - Unique delayed effects are not anticipated after exposure.
 See Section 11 for additional information on chronic effects.